 - That you suffered damages because of the person’s negligent or reckless behavior

 - That you deserve compensatory or punitive restitution for damages

-- That you have met the requirements for filing a wrongful death claim, such as statutes of limitation or identification as an immediate family member
+- That you have met the requirements for filing a wrongful death claim, such as the wrongful death statute of limitation Texas or identification as an immediate family member

 Wrongful Death Damages

 Damages often include emotional pain and suffering, loss of potential wages that a decedent may have earned in the course of his or her lifetime, burial expenses, medical bills, and other costs associated with a loved one’s death.